PedanticHacker/ReChess/README.md

 Copyright 2024 John Doe
 ```

-On the second line, update your app's release year and your legal first
+On the second line, write the actual year of your app's release and your
-and last name.
+legal first and last name.